panmari/stanford-shapenet-renderer/README.md

 A little helper script to render .obj files (such as from the stanford shapenet database) with Blender.

 Tested on Linux, but should also work for other operating systems.
 By default, this scripts generates 30 images by rotating the camera around the object.
-Additionally, the depth map is dumped.
+Additionally, depth, albedo and normal maps are dumped for every image.

 To render a whole batch, you can e. g. use the unix tool find: